-Anyelin lives with her father and her mother.
-Her duties at home include caring for children, running errands and cleaning.
+In her home, Anyelin helps by caring for children, running errands and cleaning.
+She lives with her father and her mother.
+Her father is sometimes employed as a laborer and her mother maintains the home.
 There are 2 children in the family.
-Her father is sometimes employed as a laborer and her mother maintains the home.

 Anyelin lives in the mountainous community of Las Crucitas, home to approximately 1,800 residents.
-Typical houses are constructed of dirt floors, wood walls and corrugated iron roofs.
-The regional diet consists of maize, beans, chicken, guinea pig, bread, beef, plantains, rice and potatoes.
+Typical houses are constructed of cement floors, adobe walls and corrugated iron roofs.
+The regional diet consists of maize, beans, chicken and bread.

-Common health problems in this community include respiratory illnesses, intestinal infections, skin diseases and dengue.
-Most adults in Las Crucitas work as day laborers and earn the equivalent of $263 per month.
-This community needs vocational training programs, employment opportunities, improved housing, security and recreational areas.
+Most adults in Las Crucitas work as day laborers or in domestic services and earn the equivalent of $179 per month.
+This community needs employment opportunities and health centers.

 Two mountain ranges divide Honduras and tropical lowlands line both coasts.
 The climate varies according to altitude; higher regions are temperate and the lowlands are tropical.
 The rainy season lasts from May to October.

 Honduras is one of the poorest countries in Central America.
 Eighty-seven percent of the people are peasants of Indian and Spanish ancestry.
 Honduras is primarily an agricultural country.
 It's major exports are bananas, coffee, timber, beef and sugar.
 The majority of Hondurans are Catholic although there's a fast-growing minority of Protestants.
 Compassion works in Tegucigalpa, San Pedro Sula and in the central and western parts of the country.